lnilya/scto_obsidian/2️⃣ Compendiums/Diversity.md

 increases with larger population sizes [[Connell 1964|Darwin 1859 in Connell 1964]]

-More abundant species of fish have more different types of parsites [[Connell 1964|Dogiel 1961 in Connell 1964]]
+More abundant species of fish have more different types of parasites [[Connell 1964|Dogiel 1961 in Connell 1964]]

 Increased stability of complex food webs result in an increased diversity of species. [[Connell 1964]]